Informed Bayesian survival analysis: Background

 \section{Background}

 There has been a steady increase in the popularity and interest in Bayesian statistics in the past years \cite{van2021bayesian}.
 In this paper, we leverage the advantages of the long-standing Bayesian estimation \cite{bayes1763problem}, hypothesis testing \cite{jeffreys1935some}, and model-averaging \cite{wrinch1921on} approaches and apply them to parametric survival analysis.
-This type of Bayesian survival analysis is possible thanks to the recent development of flexible tools for fitting Bayesian models (such as JAGS \cite{JAGS} and Stan \cite{Stan}) and efficient techniques for estimating marginal likelihoods (such as bridge-sampling \cite{bridgesampling, gronau2017bridge, meng1996simulating}).
+This type of Bayesian survival analysis is possible thanks to the recent development of flexible tools for fitting Bayesian models (such as JAGS \cite{JAGS} and Stan \cite{Stan}) and efficient techniques for estimating marginal likelihoods (such as bridge-sampling \cite{bridgesampling, gronau2017tutorial, meng1996simulating}).

-We focus on parametric survival analysis for multiple reasons: (1) usefulness, it is a frequently used method with important applications in evaluating lifetime outcomes in clinical trials \cite{mills2010introducing, klein2018many}, (2) simplicity, the models can be defined using only few parameters, (3) completeness, both hazard and survival functions are fully specified, (4) consistency with theoretical survival functions \cite{klein2018many}, and (5) the ability to extrapolate survival functions beyond the measurement time frame \cite{latimer2013survival}.\footnote{Many arguments raised in this paper apply to the non- and semi-parametric survival models as well (see \cite{ibrahim2001bayesian, king2019general, raftery1995accounting, sinha1997semiparametric} and sources therein for Bayesian versions of non- and semi-parametric survival models).}
+Survival analysis is a frequently used method with important applications in evaluating lifetime outcomes in clinical trials \cite{mills2010introducing, klein2018many}.
+The most commonly used version of survival analysis is the non-parametric Cox proportional hazard model, which does not require specification of the baseline hazard \cite{cox1972regression}.
+There are, however, good reasons to use parametric survival models instead: (1) generalizability, the models can be easily extended to deal with interval censored data \cite{bogaerts2017survival}, (2) simplicity, the models can be defined using only few parameters, (3) completeness, both hazard and survival functions are fully specified, (4) consistency with theoretical survival functions \cite{klein2018many}, and (5) the ability to extrapolate survival functions beyond the measurement time frame \cite{latimer2013survival} (predictions for the Cox's proportional hazard model can be obtained by combination with the Breslow's \cite{breslow1972contribution} estimate of baseline hazard).
+For these reasons, we focus on parameteric survival models here.
+Yet, the advantages of parametric models come at the cost of additional assumptions about the data generating process---assumptions that can result in model missspecification, which can be addressed with the Bayesian approach outlined here.

-The aforementioned Bayesian approaches offer multiple benefits to the parametric survival analysis: (1) the seamless incorporation of external knowledge, (2) the possibility to monitor the evidence continuously, and (3) the possibility to embrace uncertainty about the data generating process.
+The Bayesian approaches offer multiple benefits to parametric survival analysis, which we elaborate below: (1) the seamless incorporation of external knowledge, (2) the possibility to monitor the evidence continuously, and (3) the possibility to embrace uncertainty about the data generating process.\footnote{Many arguments raised in this paper apply to the non- and semi-parametric survival models as well (see \cite{ibrahim2001bayesian, king2019general, raftery1995accounting, sinha1997semiparametric} and sources therein for Bayesian versions of non- and semi-parametric survival models).}